Are You a Reese’s Peanut Butter Cup Fan?

 Note from Robin: You may be like me… you try to like those energy bars.
 You keep your mind open, you buy one of them from the thousands offered in the Whole Foods aisle and you put down frankly, too much money for what usually ends up tasting like chewy cardboard with tough raisins.

-Or they are always made with dates…which are off limits.
+Or they are always made with dates…which are off limits in large amounts.

 So when Dédé brought these over the first time for me to try I was really skeptical.
 I thought…oh…a ball of chewy cardboard!
 Okay…I’ll try them.
 Wow!
 Was that a Reese’s Peanut Butter Cup in that energy ball?
 No?
 Okay…can I have another?